bitbaendiger/ledc/README.md

 | FRAME       | Wait                                       | Display the changes on the LED-Strips and Wait                    |
 | GOTO        | Label                                      | Jump to a given label and continue execution from there on        |

+See `shows/` for example programms as Assembler-Code and in compiled format.

 ## Compiler
 There is a small compiler written in PHP located in `compiler/`.
 It's a CLI-Script that is invoked in the way